leffjesh/invasive-data-prep/README.md

 -synonym table - see example provided

--output workspace - must be file geodatabase.  this is used to create the output layer.  (can we all just stop using shapefiles please).
+-output workspace - must be file or personal geodatabase.  this is used to create the output layer.  (can we all just stop using shapefiles please).